 This document is a complementary piece to the Guidance for Building Communities of Trust, and was developed to assist community leaders working with law enforcement agencies to facilitate dialogue and discuss ways to work together to prevent crime and terrorism.

 This Department of Homeland Security (DHS) course was produced to train DHS law enforcement who encounter foreign nationals who may be eligible for asylum in the United States.
 Law enforcement associated with fusion centers in border states and other ports of entry may find this course useful in identifying asylum seekers and their rights, the basic government obligations affecting aliens seeking asylum, the signs of trauma related to persecution or torture, and effective communication techniques with survivors of severe trauma and torture.
 A knowledge check at the end of the course tests the user’s learning.
 The “resources” tab offers links to the relevant federal immigration statutes and international conventions.
 Available on CD-ROM from DHS/Office for Civil Rights and Civil Liberties’ Civil Liberties Institute by writing to FusionCenterTraining@dhs.gov

 .
 A tip sheet for use of this course by state and local law enforcement will be available in June 2009.

 Suggested course duration – 45 minutes

 “The 28 Code of Federal Regulations (CFR) Part 23 is a guideline for law enforcement agencies.
 It contains implementing standards for operating federally funded multijurisdictional criminal intelligence systems.
 It applies to systems operating through federal funding under Title I of the Omnibus Crime Control and Safe Streets Act of 1968, as amended.”
 These classes are made possible by the U.S. Department of Justice (DOJ), Bureau of Justice Assistance (BJA), through funding to the Institute for Intergovernmental Research (IIR).
-Visit IRR's website
+Visit IIR's website

 for free technical assistance and training